nicolaiprodromov/outlier_wormhole/README.md

 ---

-you have two options to get started:
+you have two options to get started, cloning the repo is easier, but first option is more lightweight:

 ### easy: